4eburator/crowdstrike/README.md

 **Start in Docker:**

-The following Web-Service default settings are defined in app/api/config/crowdstrike_config.py:
+The default settings for the web service are defined in `app/api/config/crowdstrike_config.py`:
 - nmap_cli
 - storage_connect

-However they can be overridden in Dockerfile via environment variable (see example)
+- These settings can be overridden in the `Dockerfile` via environment variables (see example).

 The commands to build a Docker image and launch a container
 - `docker build -t crowdstrike_service .`